Willyb15/Data-Science-Python/Week6/day11_numpy_pandas/numpy_assignment.md

 For the first part of the assignment, we'll solving problems by using `numpy`.
 Since `Pandas` is built on top of `numpy`, it's good to be familiar with `numpy`, and know what it provides.
 Below, we'll ask that you solve functions **by using `numpy`**.
 While you could answer the questions below without using `numpy` arrays, the focus of these questions is for you to use `numpy` arrays.
 Remember how fast they are compared to the `list` as alternative!

+As a final note, a lot of the questions below are kind of simplistic, and could possibly be written in a single line or two.
+As such, you might wonder why we're asking you to write functions for them, or why they are even questions at all.
+As you've hopefully found throughout this course, programming skills increase quite a bit simply through repitition, which is a good majority of the reason we've asked you to write functions for each question below.
+After tonight, you will hopefully never forget that when we define a function in Python, it starts with `def my_func_name():`.In addition, these one off functions will get you exposure to some of the most common and useful methods available on a `numpy array`.

 # Assignment Questions

 1. Write a function that takes in a one-dimensional `numpy array` and normalizes it (i.e. subtracts off the mean and divides by the standard deviation).
 Return the normalized array.